You commit benefit fraud by claiming benefits you’re not entitled to on purpose. For example by:

 - Working Tax Credit

-Benefits that can’t be reduced or stopped
+Benefits that cannot be reduced or stopped

 - Attendance Allowance